karaoc/dayz.test/[TEMP]-Adding-custom-airdrops.md

 ```

 ### "Weight"
 How important is this airdrop, the bigger the number is, the more likely it will be picked.
-If you want this airdrop to be rare take a smaller number compared to the other airdrops !
+If you want this airdrop to be rare take a smaller number compared to the other missions !

 ### "MissionMaxTime"
-How long this airdrop could stay on the map until it despawn?
+How long this airdrop could stay on the map until it's destroyed by zombies (despawn)?
 It's in **seconds**.

 ### "MissionName"
 String.
-Currentlty useless since missions are only used for airdrops but will be used in the futur to create multiple categories for missions.
+This is the "id" of the mission, it need to be unique.
+We recommend you to use the following naming convention: `Type_Location`.
+For example: `Medical_Kamenka`.

 ### "Difficulty"
 **Unused** at the moment.
 Keep it at 0